Secondary school place offers

 What happens if a place becomes available at my preferred school?

-All those on the waiting list, those who have submitted late applications and those who have submitted an appeal will be considered for available places against the oversubscription criteria for the school.
+Will be considered for available places against the oversubscription criteria for the school.

 Parents of children who are successful in gaining a place during these rounds of reallocation will be notified in writing at the end of each round.
 Parents do not need to contact us.